uniblockchain/Glowbom.github.io/README.md

-# Glowbom.github.io
+# Glowbom.com

-We're building a life-changing educational platform where anyone can create a mobile app without coding.
+Glowbom is a life-changing educational platform where anyone can create a mobile app without coding.
 You put some data into the spreadsheet, press the button, and your app is ready to launch.
-We also have started a TV channel where we cover different entrepreneurial topics and inspire people to create projects and to make mobile apps.
-Our curriculum includes a game based on the real-life data that teaches players how to run a successful global company and take their business to the next level.

-This is how people will educate themselves in the future, instead of spending years in college learning sometimes outdated information for a very expensive price.

-There is a gap between people with ideas and technology.
-People think they need to have programming skills or get funding to create a prototype.
-We solve this problem and remove these obstacles.
-In the future, college education will take days, not years.
+We also have a [YouTube channel](https://www.youtube.com/channel/UCrYQEQPhAHmn7N8W58nNwOw) where we cover different entrepreneurial topics.

+# Text Adventures

+The idea of the module comes from [Choose Your Own Adventure Books](https://en.wikipedia.org/wiki/Choose_Your_Own_Adventure).
+You'll be able to create your own stories effortless without knowing how to code.

+We're currently working hard on [Android](https://github.com/Glowbom/textadventures-android) and [iOS](https://github.com/Glowbom/textadventures-ios) versions.
+The module will be available via Glowbom Studio.
+Please stay tuned and subscribe to our [YouTube channel](https://www.youtube.com/channel/UCrYQEQPhAHmn7N8W58nNwOw).

+Thank you!